nm-trailmaster/nm-trailmaster.github.io/README.md

 ### Summary of Current State of the App

+Current Deficiencies

+* 1 button in the trail options menu called "Challenge" (doesn't currently have a function)
+* 1 button in the community options menu called "Gallery" (doesn't currently have a function)

+Current functionalities

-The app currently has a couple functionalities.
-It features a handful of trails and campsites that can be viewed by any user for informational purposes.
-The app also includes a feature that allows a verified user to post information on trails that they want to share with the community.
-Eventually users will be able to upload pictures with their trails but that functionality not yet in place.
+* Features a handful of trails and campsites that can be viewed by any user for informational purposes.
+* Feature that allows a verified user to post information on trails that they want to share with the community.

+Future functions

+* Challenge
+* Photo uploads
+* Community Gallery

 ##### Stretch goals/possible enhancements